-The Convention on Wetlands of International Importance, especially as Waterfowl Habitat, was adopted in 1971 in the Iranian city of Ramsar, hence the name Ramsar Convention and came into force in 1975.
+The Convention on Wetlands of International Importance, which started as a convention for Waterfowl Habitats, was adopted in 1971 in the Iranian city of Ramsar, hence the name Ramsar Convention and came into force in 1975.
 It is an intergovernmental treaty, which provides the framework for national action and international cooperation for the conservation of and wise use of wetlands and their resources.
 It was the first global instrument to address the conservation of a particular habitat.
-It reflected new international legal efforts aimed at conservation by protecting a habitat rather than a species.
+It reflected a new international legal efforts aimed at conservation by protecting a habitat rather than a species.
 The convention's origin was mainly the research activities conducted by a non-governmental organization, the International Waterfowl Research Bureau.

-The official name of this convention reflects its emphasis on the conservation and wise use of wetlands primarily to provide habitat for water birds.
-It is to be noted, however, that, over the years, the convention has expanded in scope to cover all aspects of wetland conservation and wise use.
+The convention had its emphasis on the conservation and wise use of wetlands primarily to provide habitat for water birds, however, over the years, the convention expanded in scope to cover all aspects of wetland conservation and wise use.
 In this regard, wetlands are recognized as ecosystems that are highly important for biodiversity conservation and for the well-being of human communities.